Buprenorfina para el alivio del dolor

 Disponible como | Sublingual (dissolve in the mouth) tablets, skin patches and injection |

-Strong opioids (sometimes called opiates) are medicines used to treat severe pain.
-Buprenorphine is a type of strong opioid.
+Buprenorphine is a strong opioid painkiller that is used to treat severe pain.
 It works on your nervous system and brain to reduce the amount of pain you feel.

-Buprenorphine is also used in the treatment of some drug addictions.
+It is also used in the treatment of some drug addictions.
 When it is used for this purpose, different brands of buprenorphine tablets are used.
-There is more information about this in a separate medicine leaflet called Buprenorphine for addiction treatment.

 Seguir leyendo